August 6, 2025, 11:47 am | Read time: 3 minutes

 Errors by the Tax Office

-If the tax office errs in your favor and your information is correct and complete, you generally do not need to report the error, writes the magazine “Finanztip.”
-Often, a final tax assessment cannot later be changed to your disadvantage—provided you did not cause the error yourself.
+If the tax office errs in your favor and your information is correct and complete, you generally do not have to report the error, writes the magazine “Finanztip.”
+Often, a final tax assessment cannot later be changed to your disadvantage–provided you did not cause the error yourself.
 A subsequent change is usually only possible under strict legal conditions and is specifically pursued by the authorities.